FinishMove/coursera02/README.md

-# This is B1 - The first branch of coursera02
+# This is the main branch of coursera02